How to Repair a Compression Faucet

 The handle body is attached to the faucet valve stem assembly by a screw concealed under a decorative cap.
 The cap on older faucets is often metal and screws into the handle.
 To gain access to the screw holding on the handle, grip the cap with pliers and unscrew it.
 If the cap is plastic, use a small flat-blade screwdriver to pry off the cap.

 Some faucets have metal caps that also pry off.
-The best way to tell?
+What's the best way to tell?
 If the metal cap has serrations around the perimeter, it's probably a cap that screws off.
 If the cap is thin or has a smooth edge, it most likely pries off.

 Remove the screw that holds the handle onto the valve stem, using a Phillips screwdriver.
 Pull the handle straight up to remove it from the stem.
 If the handle is stuck, you may need to use a compression faucet handle puller to remove it.

 Once the handle is removed, you might find a cover over the valve stem assembly (especially with single-handle faucets, commonly found on tubs and some sinks).
 Remove the valve stem assembly cover by unscrewing the knurled knob that holds it on, using pliers.

 If there is no cover, look for a hex-nut section of the valve stem assembly, usually located where the assembly meets the faucet body.
 Use pliers or an adjustable wrench to grip this nut and turn it counterclockwise to loosen the valve stem assembly.
 Unscrew the valve stem assembly all the way and pull it out of the faucet body.